 Female cats are usually right-pawed.

-After testing 42 cats—21 male and 21 female—psychologists D. Wells and S. Millsopp of Queen’s University Belfast determined that cat’s dominant paw is correlated with gender.
+After testing 42 cats—21 male and 21 female—for a study published in Animal Behaviour, psychologists determined that a cat's dominant paw is correlated with gender.
 For the record: Female cats?
 Right-pawed.

 Cats sleep up to 70 percent of their lives.

 Domestic cats do mostly one of four things: sleep, eat, run, or play.
 It turns out, sleeping takes up more time than the other three activities combined.
-With up to 70 percent of their lives dedicated to sleep, cats are among the top-sleeping in the animal world because, in the wild, they must use a lot of energy to hunt.
+With up to 70 percent of their lives dedicated to sleep, cats are among the most frequent sleepers in the animal world because, in the wild, they must use a lot of energy to hunt.

 A purr is a sign of self-healing.

 The purr is often translated as a sign of contentment, but it may be more complex than that.
-Not all purring is related to pleasure—in some cases it reflects pain or nervousness.
-And some experts believe it’s a sign that their muscles and bones are recovering.
+Not all purring is related to pleasure—in some cases, it reflects pain or nervousness.
+And according to Leslie A. Lyons, an assistant professor at the School of Veterinary Medicine at the University of California, Davis, it could be a sign that a cat's muscles and bones are recovering.

 Raw fish can be bad for cats.

-Another delicacy cartoons would have you believe cats love is raw fish, which may actually be bad for them, according to the pros at VetStreet.
-Uncooked fish can contain bacteria that are harmful to cats and can cause food poisoning.
+Another delicacy cartoons would have you believe cats love is raw fish—but that could actually be bad for them, according to the pros at VetStreet.
+Uncooked fish can contain bacteria that is harmful to cats and can cause food poisoning.
 Also, an enzyme in raw fish destroys thiamine, an essential B vitamin, which can lead to neurological problems.